sparkflows/sparkflows-docs/docs/user-guide/connectors/hana-jdbc.rst

 Fire Insights enables you to read from and write to SAP HANA through HANA JDBC Driver.

-Below are the steps to download and configure HDNA JDBC Driver and to read and write to HANA in Fire Insights.
+Below are the steps to download and configure HANA JDBC Driver and to read and write to HANA in Fire Insights.

 Download SAP HANA JDBC Driver from MVN Repository
 -----